SoNIC: Safe Social Navigation with Adaptive Conformal Inference and Constrained Reinforcement Learning: Method

 \subsection{CRL with Spatial Relaxation}

 Deploying CRL to social navigation by directly constraining safety metrics like collision rates may lead to sparse feedback conditions, as costs are generated only at the end of episodes.
 This results in similar issues to the classic sparse reward problem, making it difficult for agents to learn optimal state and action values due to the potentially high complexity from actions to outcomes.
-To address this issue, we propose to provide RL agents with dense behavior-related guidance through costs.
+To address this issue, we propose to provide agents with dense behavior-related guidance through costs.
 In the context of social navigation, we constrain the cumulative intrusions into a buffer zone based on the prediction uncertainty quantified by ACI around pedestrians and set constraints on these intrusions.
 We call our method \textit{spatial relaxation} as it allows for a more flexible approach to managing safety.
 Instead of directly limiting collision rates, our method tolerates minor intrusions within a controlled buffer zone, making the optimization problem easier to solve while maintaining a high level of safety.

 We design the buffer of pedestrians as a combination of a circular area around the human's current position and an ACI-generated area around $K^\prime$ ($K^\prime \leq K$) steps of predictions.
-Since we have $H$ human agents in the environment, the two parts of the buffer are defined as follows: where $D_1$ is the subarea that considers buffers around the current positions of humans and $D_2$ is the subarea that considers buffers around the predicted positions of humans.
+Since we have $H$ human agents in the environment, the two parts of the buffer are defined as follows:

+where $D_1$ is the subarea that considers buffers around the current positions of humans and $D_2$ is the subarea that considers buffers around the predicted positions of humans.
 If the current center position of the ego robot $\mathbf{p}_{\text{ego}}$ is in either $D_1$ or $D_2$, an intrusion occurs.
 For the computation, we consider the distance between the center positions of agents and prediction points.
-For the buffers corresponding to the current positions of humans, $r_1$ and $r_2$ are the corresponding distance thresholds for $D_1$ and $D_2$.
+For the buffers corresponding to the current positions of humans, $r_1$ and $r_2$ are the corresponding distance thresholds for $D_1$ and $D_2$. $r_{\text{ego}}$ is the radius of the ego robot, $r_h$ is the radius of the $h$-th human, $r_{\text{buffer}}$ is the radius of the buffer around the current positions of humans, and $\hat{\delta}_{h, k}$ is the prediction uncertainty generated by DtACI for the $k$-th prediction point of the $h$-th human.

+At each time step $t$, we iterate through all buffers of all humans and calculate the maximum intrusion, denoted as $d_{\text{intru}, t}$.
+For an episode with a horizon of $T$, we have